ParasMarios/movies-api-spring-boot/README.md

 ## Features

 - Retrieve a list of all movies in the database
-- Retrieve details for a specific movie by ID
+- Retrieve details for a specific movie by imdbId
 - Add review to the database

 ## Installation